benetech/wp-youtube-lyte/readme.txt

 == Changelog ==

 = 1.2.1 =
-* bugfix: if e.g. modernizr added "audio" as class to the html element, wp youtube lyte got confused. reported by [Peco of dubtechnoblog.com](http://www.dubtechnoblog.com/) and [Delphuk](http://delphuk.ru/)
+* bugfix: if e.g. modernizr added "audio" as class to the html element, wp youtube lyte got confused, as reported by [Peco of dubtechnoblog.com](http://www.dubtechnoblog.com/) and [Delphuk](http://delphuk.ru/), thanks guys!
+* tested succesfully with WordPress 3.6 (development-version)

 = 1.2.0 =
 * LYTE embeds are now fully responsive